philliplongman/pivotal_markdown/README.md

 Labels: example feature, pretend label

 - Every # header should begin a new story.
-- Story type should be at the end of the story name.
+- Story type should be at the end of the story name, in parenthesis.
 Default is feature.
 - Labels should be prefixed by 'Labels:' and be comma-separated.
-- Tasks should appear at the end as a hyphen bullet point.
+- Tasks should appear at the end as hyphen bullet points.

 # Example bug (bug)